simplekube/kit/README.md

 organisations such as [MayaData](https://mayadata.io/) &
 [JIMDO](https://www.jimdo.com/).

-There was a need for utility functions to solve bigger challenges faced by teams using Kubernetes.
+There was a need for utility functions to solve higher order challenges faced by teams using Kubernetes.

-Take for example following questions that an infrastructure platform should be able to answer confidently:
+Take for example the following challenges faced by the platform team:

-- Will migration of Linkerd from v1 to v2 result in outages of all services dependent on the infrastructure?
+- Will migration of Linkerd from version A to B result in outages of all services dependent on Linkerd?
-- Is there a way to assert swapping one service mesh with another to work as expected?
+- Is there a way to assert running of existing services when their underlying service mesh is swapped with another?
-- How to measure performance between two versions of a service?
+- How to compare performance between two releases of a given service?

-The platform's dependency on Kubernetes has brought in the complexity associated with its controllers.
-Kubernetes' controllers are eventually consistent.
-They work continuously to merge the desired state against the cluster's actual state.
-Making these controllers to work as expected has been a big concern.
-Bugs often leak into production unless the team has in-depth knowledge in building these controllers.
-It is expected to have a thorough knowledge of Kubernetes native concepts like:

-- 3-way merge (i.e. Apply)
-- patch operations
-- writing idempotent reconciliation code,
-- & so on.

-Above problem gets amplified when a custom operator is dependent on a bunch of Kubernetes as well third party operators each maintaining their own state & dependencies.

-This project is an attempt to solve above challenges by adopting Kubernetes best practices & turning them into programmable implementations.
+This project is an attempt to solve above challenges by exposing Kubernetes features into **atomic** implementations.
+Teams can then compose them as building blocks that solves their problems.

 ## Use as a library
 This project can be used as a library by various out-of-tree golang projects